 WHAT TO DO IN DUBLIN IN 3 DAYS – ITINERARY

 If you are planning your Dublin itinerary and wondering about the best things to do in Dublin in 3 days, this post is for you.
 Find out about what to do and how to spend 3 days in Dublin plus more important travel tips for your first trip.

 Dublin is a fun, lively, and friendly city filled with welcoming people who are proud of their heritage.
 Everyone I met in Dublin gave me recommendations on restaurants, told me stories, and gladly chatted with me at any given time.
-The food was great, the city safe, plenty of sightseeing and history as well as a thriving music scene.
+The food was great, the city safe, plenty of sightseeing and history, as well as a thriving music scene.
 I truly believe everyone should visit Dublin at some point!

 3 days in Dublin is the perfect weekend trip or the perfect start to a trip through Ireland.
 Only a short flight from the UK, it’s also a great combo trip to do with London, Edinburgh, or Glasgow.

 This post was written by Cassandra